hatonthecat/Voynich-Manuscript/README.md

 ![image](https://user-images.githubusercontent.com/76194453/229377905-bbd733c0-e290-405b-a52e-d8568bf51cc1.png)

 constructed 1610: https://en.wikipedia.org/wiki/Biblioteca_Civica_Gambalunga (no information suggests this library was a repository for Kaspar's secret manuscript, as it began construction 93 years prior his death.
 Picture was chosen for aesthetics.

+Although, this location is quite an interesting place to begin a search:

+"The collection holds 226,000 books, including 60,000 rare books (among which are 380 incunabula and nearly 5,000 16th-century editions), 1,350 codices, 6,000 prints, ca. 2,400 periodicals (330 current serials), music scores, cd-roms, audiocassettes, and films.
+An 11th-century Evangelarium and an early 12th-century codex of Honorius Augustodunensis and a codex by Hugh of Saint Victor are examples of the Beneventan script."

+350 prior to 1500, and 5,000 16th century editions-perhaps some indicate more information on the records as to what Kaspar was carrying at the time of his ambush, and what possibly happened to his belongings?
+Assuming these records are not all digitized yet, it is possible that some of the records might have some information as to what books transferred, perhaps from a sale record.